-The RS232-SeaTalk NMEA bridge comes with two connectors.
+The USB-SeaTalk NMEA bridge comes with two connectors.

-A combined Power Supply/RS232 Plug

-Just connect the RS232 lines to your computer and the power lines to the power supply

-A SeaTalk Terminal

-Connect a SeaTalk Instrument to the SeaTalk terminal
+A USB Plug Connect the USB plug to your computer, using the supplied extension cable A SeaTalk Terminal Connect a SeaTalk Instrument to the SeaTalk terminal as shown below

 The SeaTalk plug has a 3 pin detachable screw terminal.

-Connect the SeaTalk Terminal to one of your SeaTalk instruments.
+Connect the SeaTalk terminal to one of your SeaTalk instruments.